explaingit

 USE CASE 4

-Requires Docker to be installed and running on your machine.
+Requires Docker to be installed and running on your machine before act will work.

 In plain English